Richard Meinertzhagen: Palestine campaign

-During 1917, Meinertzhagen was transferred from East Africa to be put in place at Deir el-Belah.
+During 1917, Meinertzhagen was transferred from East Africa to Deir el-Belah.
 He made contact with Nili, a Jewish spy network headed by the agronomist Aaron Aaronsohn.
 Meinertzhagen later asserted that he respected Aaronsohn more than anyone else he ever met.
-They were instrumental in contacting Jewish officers in the Ottoman army, amongst many other sources, for information, and attempted their defection to the allies.
+Among many other sources the pair was instrumental in contacting Jewish officers in the Ottoman army and attempting to effect their defection to the allies.
 A German Jewish doctor stationed at el-Afulah railway junction gave valuable reconnaissance reports on troop movements south.
 Meinertzhagen's department produced regular maps from the data showing the dispositions of enemy forces in the desert.
 In October 1917, the Turks broke up the network by intercepting a carrier pigeon and subjecting the Jews to hideous torture.
-Sarah Aaronsohn, (Aaron's sister), age 27, a key figure, committed suicide in her home after torture.
-Meinertzhagen's sources of information dwindled to the occasional prisoner caught out by patrols and deserters.
+Aaron's 27-year-old sister Sarah, a key figure in the network, committed suicide in her home after torture.
+Meinertzhagen's sources of information dwindled to the occasional prisoner caught by patrols and deserters.

 The 'Haversack Ruse'

-He is frequently credited with a surprise attack known as the Haversack Ruse in October 1917; during the Sinai and Palestine Campaign of the First World War, according to his diary, he let a haversack containing false British battle plans fall into Ottoman military hands, thereby bringing about the British victory in the Battle of Beersheba and Gaza.
+In October 1917; during the Sinai and Palestine Campaign of the First World War, a haversack containing false British battle plans was allowed to fall into Ottoman military hands, allegedly bringing about the British victory in the Battle of Beersheba and Gaza.